One of the main things people ask before they go freelance is how to work out their freelance consultant rate.

 You can always raise or lower your rates depending on the client and project.
 Here are two good scenarios when it is beneficial to lower your rate – or even work for free.

-- Portfolio Pieces: If an instantly recognisable brand comes along that might not have pots of cash available, but do incredible work and would be a delight to work with.
-If they can’t afford your normal rate but you can take this project on at a lower rate, then you should ask to see if you can use this project as a case study of example of work for your portfolio.
+- Portfolio Pieces: If an instantly recognisable brand comes along that might not have pots of cash available, but do incredible work and would be a delight to work with, you should consider lowering your rates.
+If they can’t afford your normal rate but you can take this project on at a lower rate, then you should ask to see if you can use this project as a case study for your portfolio.
 I took this approach when working with LOCOG – the organising body behind the London 2012 Olympic Games.
-I was approached to work on their website and produce some digital content, with a day rate below my normal fee, but the brand name was too big to turn down and has opened the door to many more clients ever since completing the project
+I was approached to work on their website and produce some digital content for a day rate below my normal fee, but the brand name was too big to turn down and has opened the door to many more clients ever since I completed the project

-- Charity Work: I do a lot of work with charities and happily work pro bono (for free) or at a reduced rate for them.
-I often find this kind of work most rewarding and the client’s more appreciative of your efforts compared to for-profit clients, But remember, a lot of charities have large reserves and resources so should pay full rate for your service .
-They’ll often get your best work out of you if they pay you’re full rate, so don’t be afraid to charge charities as you would any other business.
+- Charity Work: I do a lot of work with charities and happily work for free or at a reduced rate for them.
+I often find this kind of work most rewarding, and the clients are usually more appreciative of your efforts compared to for-profit clients.
+But remember, a lot of charities have a lot of resources resources, so should pay full rate for your service.
+They’ll often get your best work out of you if they pay your full rate, so don’t be afraid to charge charities as you would any other business.

 Ready to set your freelance consultant rate?